Hands with purple ribbon

 Download

-Also available in: Español한국어 번역русский язык中文翻譯বাংলা অনুবাদ, and Kreyòl Ayisyen
+Also available in: Español한국어 번역русский язык中文翻譯বাংলা অনুবাদ, ItalianoالعَرَبِيPolski, and Kreyòl Ayisyen

 Post on Social Media

-Follow @NYSOPDV on Facebook, Instagram, and Twitter and engage with posts by sharing, liking, and commenting using the hashtags #StartTheConversation and #DVAM2022.
-You can also post the social media graphics below, and show the people who follow you that you're an ally to survivors.
-When posting, always include information for the NYS Domestic and Sexual Violence Hotline which can be reached 24/7 in most languages: Call 800-942-6906, Text 844-997-2121 or chat at opdv.ny.gov.
+Follow @NYSOPDV on Facebook, Instagram, Twitter, and LinkedIn and engage with posts by sharing, liking, and commenting using the hashtags #StartTheConversation and #DVAM2023.
+You can also post the social media graphics below and show the people who follow you that you’re an ally to survivors.
+When posting, always include information for the NYS Domestic and Sexual Violence Hotline which can be reached 24/7 in most languages: Call 800.942.6909, Text 844.997.2121, or chat at opdv.ny.gov.

 Know the Resources

 Did you know that every county in New York State has a domestic violence program?
-Did you know that there are tons of resources available for victims and survivors from Orders of Protection and Address Confidentiality Programs to financial assistance and legal advocacy?
-Talk to an advocate today to learn more about what's available, and make sure to share this information with the survivor in your life.
+Did you know that there are tons of resources available for victims and survivors from Orders of Protection and Address Confidentiality Programs to Financial Assistance and legal advocacy?
+Talk to an advocate today to learn more about what’s available, and make sure to share this information with the survivors in your life.

 Be an Ally All Year Long

-Many people who have experienced domestic or sexual violence either don’t know who to turn to or have had bad experiences when they’ve reached out for help.
+Many people who have experience domestic and gender-based violence either don’t know who to turn to or have had bad experiences when they’ve reached out for help.
 Your willingness to help can be important to a victim in their safety planning efforts.
 But while being willing and well-meaning is good, being ready to offer the kind of help that’s needed, while keeping yourself safe, is even better.

 • Refer them to a service provider who can provide necessary medical attention, counseling or emotional support, safety planning, housing and discuss their options.